jakerood/streaming-03-rabbitmq/README.md

 # streaming-03-rabbitmq

+Name: Jake Rood

+Date: 05-19-2024

 > Get started with RabbitMQ, a message broker, that enables multiple processes to communicate reliably through an intermediary.

 This project requires some free code - beyond that available in the Python Standard Library.
 To avoid messing up our local default Python installation, and any other Python projects we may have, we create a local virtual environment to install and use these libraries.

-Think of a virtual environment as a safe sandbox.
-We can install whatever we want in our sandbox, and it won't break other Python projects that may require different versions, etc.

 We use the built-in Python utility `venv` to create our virtual environment.
 There are other options, but this is simplest and most common.